elter-prj/elter-data-node/README.md

 * Admin Menu -> Settings Page -> Transaction Security Tab: Is security active, do you filter IP's, do you use the security token.
 * Admin Menu -> Settings Page -> Service Tab: Does the SOS URL need updating?
 * Admin Menu -> Settings -> Operations Page: Select the operations allowable on the SOS node.

-# Data Handling

-The contents of the data handling directory are used to populate the 52N SOS server.